AlanLi1997/slim-neck-by-gsconv/README.md

   <br /> - WiderPerson
   <br /> - SODA10M (for autonomous vehicles)
   <br /> ...
-  <br />(We only provide the train/val/test .txt file, and the images & labels can be found on the official websites of these datasets.)
+  <br />(We only provide the train/val/test.txt file we used so that you can reproduce our results.
+The images & labels can be found on the official websites of these datasets.)

 ## Training the custom datasets
 ### 1. For GSConv-yolov5